apollographql/apollo-kotlin/docs/source/index.md

 ---
-title: Introduction to Apollo Android
+title: Introduction to Apollo Kotlin
 description: A strongly-typed, caching GraphQL client for Java and Kotlin multiplatform
 sidebar_title: Introduction
 ---

-[Apollo Android](https://github.com/apollographql/apollo-android) is a GraphQL client that generates Kotlin and Java models from GraphQL queries.
+[Apollo Kotlin](https://github.com/apollographql/apollo-android) (formerly Apollo Android) is a GraphQL client that generates Kotlin and Java models from GraphQL queries.

-Apollo Android executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
+Apollo Kotlin executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
 This means you don't have to deal with parsing JSON, or passing around `Map`s and making clients cast values to the right type manually.
 You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.

 Because generated types are query-specific, you can only access data that you actually specify as part of a query.
 If you don't ask for a particular field in a query, you can't access the corresponding property on the returned data structure.